 Exploring Little India Singapore: A Photographer’s Journey

 I personally feel that Sunday is one of the best days to explore Little India.
 It’s not just a simple stroll under Singapore’s heated weather—it’s an immersion into raw culture, rich heritage, and the vibrant atmosphere of foreign workers gathering with friends on their day off.
+There are so many ongoing happening scenes in every minute.

 All images are edited in Lightroom.